Rangers Reaction: What can Grilli, Lucroy do for the bullpen?

 In his one inning Monday, it sure looked misleading.

-To label Grilli as the bullpen’s savior is far-fetched, though if he pitches like he did in his 1-2-3 eighth inning, he can be of service.
+To label Grilli as the bullpen’s savior is far-fetched, though he can be of service if he pitches like he did in his 1-2-3 eighth inning.
 To think that his experience is going to turn all those blown saves into wins is unrealistic.

 Maybe it helps at some point, but at which point?